dsnyder7427/RoboHelp/docs/cabinets.md

 **Note:** If the `CABINET_ID_VALUE` is 0, it shows all cabinets in the list.

 ## JSON Successful CABINETS Response
+Note that when the response is successful, the `ErrorCount` value is blank.

 ```
 {